One-Token Rollout: Guiding Supervised Fine-Tuning of LLMs with Policy Gradient: Methodology

 Based on the token-level rollout and policy gradient in~\Cref{eq:otr_simplified_pg}, the loss at timestep $t$ is the Monte Carlo approximation of the negative policy gradient objective, averaged over the $K$ samples:

-where $\pi_\theta$ is the model's original, non-temperature-scaled policy, and $\text{sg}(\cdot)$ is the stop-gradient operator.
+where $\pi_\theta$ is the model's original, non-temperature-scaled policy.
 Given our defined reward function, we can decompose this loss.
 Let $N_{gt} = \sum_{j=1}^{K} \mathbb{I}(a'_{t,j} = x_t)$ be the count of times the ground-truth token was sampled.
 The loss function simplifies to its final form:

 This per-timestep objective has an intuitive interpretation.
 The first term is a SFT-like loss for the ground-truth token, but it is dynamically weighted by its sampling frequency $N_{gt}$.
 If the ground-truth is never sampled, its loss contribution is zero.
 The second term acts as a regularizer, weighted by $\beta$, which penalizes the model for assigning high probability to the incorrect tokens it sampled.